-The Crowley Lake Columns are a mysterious site that many people do not know about along Highway 395.
+The Crowley Lake Columns are a mysterious site that many people pass by along Highway 395.
 These natural columns are not easy to get to, but they are rewarding for any adventurer who makes their way out there to see them.
 Here is the information if you want to check it out.
+Note that the water level can be very high and that access like what is mentioned in this post is not always possible due to the water levels.

 - 40 minutes off Highway 395